plugpress/PlugPress/readme.txt

 = Can I use my account on all my websites ? =

 Of course.
 That way, you won't have to remember everything you used in the past.
-Make sure you check our [Terms of Service](http://www.plugpress.com/terms) as some plugins and themes may have some download limitations.
+Make sure you check our [Terms of Service](https://www.plugpress.com/terms) as some plugins and themes may have some download limitations.

-== Screenshots ==

 == Changelog ==